tuongtranngoc/tuongtranngoc.github.io/_pages/about.md

   - /about.html
 ---

-Someone accidentally came to my blog 🙈!
+Someone accidentally came to my blog!

 I am an AI Engineer in the field of machine learning with a focus on computer vision.
 My research interests include the foundations of algorithms and their real-world applications.
 + **Object Detection/Segmentation/Pose Estimation**